papivot/kubectl_plugin_login/README.md

 1. PKS 1.4.x enviornment with UAA enabled as OIDC provider
 2. curl/jq/openssl installed

 Validated on Linux and Mac.
+Can be used in interactive or automaded mode.

 **HOW-TO**